Last Updated on by Artem K.

 Converting users into habitual life-long customers is a software company’s dream.

 But without exceptional user experience, that’s not possible.

-One of the most overlooked components (besides link building of course) of great user experience is a website’s load speed.
+One of the most overlooked components of great user experience is a website’s load speed.

 Load speed is the first impression you make when a visitor lands on a website.
 It affects search rankings, conversion rates, and SEO.